-In order to prepare for upper division (junior class) standing at a four-year college or university, the student must complete a program at the community college which is comparable in length and courses to the first two years of the program at the four-year college or university.
-Upon satisfactory completion of the four-semester program listed, the graduate will be awarded the Associate of Arts and Sciences Degree with a major in Education - Specialization in Art.
+Although the major emphasis in this curriculum is mathematics, the biological sciences, and the physical sciences, the curriculum also includes courses in humanities and social sciences.
+Electives are provided so that the student can select the appropriate courses for the pre-professional or scientific program as required in the first two years of the four-year college or university.
+In order to help prepare for upper division (junior class) standing at a four-year institution, the student usually must complete a program at the community college which is comparable in length and courses to the first two years of the program at the four-year institution.
+Upon satisfactory completion of the four-semester program described, the graduate will be awarded the Associate of Science Degree in Science with a Major in Chemistry.